hiae-aead/draft-pham-hiae/draft-pham-cfrg-hiae.md

     return stream
 ~~~

-This is equivalent to encrypting a `len` all-zero bits message without associated data and discarding the authentication tag.
+This is equivalent to encrypting a message of `len` zero bits without associated data and discarding the authentication tag.

 Instead of relying on the generic `Encrypt` function, implementations can omit the `Finalize` function.